Chinchilla, Queensland: Geography

+The town is approximately 300 km west-northwest of Brisbane, 164 kilometres (102 mi) west-northwest of Toowoomba, 81.1 kilometres (50 mi) northwest of Dalby, 188 kilometres (117 mi) east of Roma and 455.1 kilometres (283 mi) east of Charleville on the Warrego Highway.

 History

-Baranggum (also known as Barrunggam, Barunggam Parrungoom, Murrumgama) is an Australian Aboriginal language spoken by the Baranggum people.
-The Baranggum language region includes the landscape within the local government boundaries of the Western Downs Regional Council, particularly Dalby, Tara, Jandowae and west towards Chinchilla.

-Mandandanji (also known as Mandandanyi, Mandandanjdji, Kogai) is an Australian Aboriginal language spoken by the Mandandanji people.
-The Mandandanji language region includes the landscape within the local government boundaries of the Maranoa Regional Council, particularly Roma, Yuleba and Surat, then east towards Chinchilla and south-west towards Mitchell and St George.
+Indigenous

+The Baranggum people lived in the region for thousands of years before British colonisation.
+They spoke the now extinct Barunggam language.

+They appear to have had kinship ties with the neighbouring Mandandanji, Bigambul and Yiman people.

-The town name is a corruption of the Aboriginal word "tintinchilla" or "jinchilla" indicating cypress pine, possibly recorded by explorer and naturalist Ludwig Leichhardt.
+The name Chinchilla is a corruption of the Aboriginal word "tintinchilla" or "jinchilla" indicating cypress pine, possibly recorded by explorer and naturalist Ludwig Leichhardt.

+British colonisation

+British exploration through the region began in the 1840s, most notably with the 1844 expedition of Ludwig Leichhardt.
+Leichhardt named Charleys Creek (upon which the modern town of Chinchilla is located) after Charley Fisher, a Wiradjuri man who accompanied Leichhardt's group.

+In 1847, British pastoralist squatter, Matthew Buscall Goggs, claimed around 37,000 acres of land along the Condamine River and Charleys Creek, calling his property Chinchilla.
+He fought a long war with the resident Baranggum people to take ownership.
+In 1849, with the help of military actions of Native Police units under Frederick Walker, Goggs was able to defeat and disperse most of the Baranggum resistance.
+In 1857, Goggs the sold Chinchilla property for £25,000 to the influential pastoralist and politician Gideon Lang.

-The town was established in 1877.
-As the railway pushed west across the Darling Downs from Toowoomba and Dalby, a temporary construction camp was established on the banks of Charley's Creek which developed into a town.
+The town of Chinchilla was established in 1877.
+As the Western railway line was extended west across the Darling Downs from Toowoomba and Dalby, a temporary construction camp was established on the banks of Charley's Creek which developed into a town.

 Chinchilla Post Office opened on 3 January 1878.

+Civic infrastructure and schools

 Chinchilla State School opened on 22 January 1883.
 A secondary department was opened in 1954, closing in 1963 when Chinchilla State High School opened.
 The school celebrated its centenary in 1983.

 Mulga Provisional School opened circa 1896.
 On 1 January 1909, it became Mulga State School.
 Between 1914 and 1915, the school operated as a half-time school, sharing a single teacher with Hill Top Provisional School (later Boonarga State School).
 It closed in 1915 but reopened as the full-time Mulga State School in 1917.
 It closed circa 1943.

 Riversdale Provisional School opened in 1902.
 On 1 January 1909, it became Riversdale State School.
 It closed in 1915.
-It was at the south-western end of Windmill Road (approx 26.78661°S 150.61657°E).
+It was at the western end of Windmill Road (approx 26.78661°S 150.61657°E).

 Monmouth Provisional School opened on 16 August 1904.
 On 1 January 1909, it became Monmouth State School.It closed in April 1921, reopening as Monmouth Provisional School in 1930.
 It closed circa 1946.
 It was at 33 Hunter Road off Monmouth Bridge Road (26.7165°S 150.6593°E).